MrDave1999/SimpleResults/README.md

 ## Why don't I use exceptions?

 I usually throw exceptions when developing open source libraries to alert the developer immediately that an unexpected error has occurred and must be corrected.
 In this case, it makes sense to me to throw an exception because the developer can know exactly where the error originated (by looking at the stack trace).

-However, when I develop applications I very rarely find a case for using exceptions.
+However, when I develop applications, I very rarely find a case for using exceptions.

-For example, I could throw an exception when a normal user enters empty fields but this does not make sense to me, because it is an error caused by the end user (he/she manages the system from the user interface).
+For example, I could throw an exception when a normal user enters empty fields but this does not make sense to me, because it is an error caused by the end user (who manages the system from the user interface).
 So in this case throwing an exception is useless because:
 - Stack trace included in the exception object is of no use to anyone, neither the end user nor the developer.
   This is not a bug that a developer should be concerned about.

 - Nobody cares where the error originated, whether it was in method X or Y, it doesn't matter.

 - It is not an unexpected error.
 An exception is thrown to indicate an unexpected error.
 Unexpected errors are those that are not expected to occur, and they are not recoverable.
-  - For example, if the database server is not online, it will produce an unexpected error in the application, so there is no way for the application to recover or handle the error.
+  - For example, if the database server is not online, it will produce an unexpected error in the application, so there is no way for the application to recover.

 And there are many more examples of errors caused by the end user: the email is duplicated or a password that does not comply with security policies, among others.

-I only throw exceptions for unexpected errors otherwise, I create **result objects** and use return statements in my methods to terminate execution immediately when an expected error occurs.
+I only throw exceptions for unexpected errors; otherwise I create **result objects** and use return statements in my methods to terminate execution immediately when an expected error occurs.

+### Differences between an expected and unexpected error

 It is necessary to understand the differences between an expected and unexpected error in order to know when to throw exceptions.
 In fact, in practice, third-party dependencies are responsible for reporting unexpected errors, so the developer only has to worry about identifying the expected errors of his business application.

 - **Expected errors** are those that are expected to occur, and we tend to recover them.
-They are also known as recoverable errors or declared errors.
+They are also known as recoverable errors.
   - For example, empty fields or a duplicate email.
 These are errors that are expected to occur and are normal for them to happen.
   - To handle these errors, it is useful to use the Result pattern.

 - **Unexpected errors** are those that are not expected to occur, and they are not recoverable.
-They are also known as non-recoverable errors or defects.
+They are also known as non-recoverable errors.
   - For example, a database that does not exist or an incorrectly typed connection string.
 These are errors that are not expected to occur and it is not normal for them to happen.
 They should never happen and should be corrected immediately.
 It is fatal.
   - Exceptions were designed to represent unexpected errors.